after9/webpack-react-bootstrap/README.md

 Usage
 -----

-Some sass/css/fonts that needed by Bootstrap, have been configured the correct loaders in `webpack.config.js`, you can modify or add loader that you need on it.
+Some sass/css/fonts that needed by Bootstrap, have been configured the correct loaders in `webpack.config.js`, you can modify or add loader that you need in it.

  Example: